Disabling and enabling VLAN leaves VLAN interface missing

 When disabling a VLAN interface, it shouldn't ever delete the underlying VLAN interface, it should only remove the IP config from it.
 VLAN interfaces should only be deleted when they're deleted under Interfaces>assign, VLANs tab.

-Updated by Ermal Luçi over 7 years ago
+Updated by Ermal Luçi almost 10 years ago

 It would be better to revert this commit now that interface_cofnigure does the right job at detecting if an interface needs to be created or not!